More time for Trails & Views Forever challenge to benefit Blue Ridge Parkway

 “We are grateful that this match will allow donors’ contributions to go even further to care for the places they love to hike, take in mountain views, picnic with family and friends and camp under the stars,” Ward said.

-Trails & Views Forever is a new initiative to restore the Parkway’s recreational assets, which are deteriorating due to insufficient funding for maintenance and improvements.
-Working with the National Park Service, the Foundation is developing a comprehensive plan to restore and care for trails, picnic areas, campgrounds and overlooks along the 469-mile motor road.
+Trails & Views Forever is an new initiative to restore the parkway’s recreational assets, which are deteriorating due to insufficient funding for maintenance and improvements.
+Working with the National Park Service, the foundation is developing a comprehensive plan to restore and care for trails, picnic areas, campgrounds and overlooks along the 469-mile motor road.

 To learn more about the Trails & Views Forever program and the Blue Ridge Parkway Foundation visit TrailsandViews.org or BRPFoundation.org.